mitsimi/embedded-project/README.md

-# Robo-Vue: Raspberry Pi Camera Streaming Project
+# Raspberry Pi Camera Streaming Project

 This project streams video from a Raspberry Pi camera (or a local webcam for development) to a web interface.
 It consists of a Python backend (Flask + Picamera2/OpenCV) and is intended to be used with a Vue.js frontend (setup for frontend not detailed here but anticipated).